CodeYourFuture/syllabus/docs/node/week-1/homework.md

 Think carefully and try to answer the following questions:

-⏰ Don't spend longer than 30 minutes on this exercise\
+⏰ Don't spend longer than 30 minutes on this exercise
 📝 Make a note of any questions you've struggled to answer - raise these on Slack before Saturday's session

 a) **Define** an interface?
 (Think about the answer in multiple contexts, including programming )

 b) **Explain** why do we need to use an interface in programming?
 (Advanced)

-c)\
+c)

-i) **List** 3 things that are part of the NodeJS API\
+i) **List** 3 things that are part of the NodeJS API
-ii) **List** 3 things that are part of the Jest API\
+ ii) **List** 3 things that are part of the Jest API
-iii) **List** 3 things that are part of the Spotify API\
+ iii) **List** 3 things that are part of the Spotify API
  iv) **Explain** why Jest is _not_ a web-based API and why Spotify is a web-based API.

-Submit your responses by responding on the Google Classroom "Prepare for Saturday's class" assignment.
+Submit your responses by responding on the Google Classroom assignment entitled "Prepare for Saturday's class".
 Verify your answers using discussions on Slack if you're struggling to answer these questions.

 ### Exercise 1.2

-Pick a couple of the APIS below and experiment with them, modify the requests, report your findings.

-⏰ Don't spend longer than 20 minutes on this exercise\
+⏰ Don't spend longer than 20 minutes on this exercise
 📝 Make a note of any questions you've struggled to answer - raise these on Slack before Saturday's session

+Pick a couple of the APIs below and experiment with them, modify the requests, report your findings.

 - http://www.tvmaze.com/api
   - e.g. http://api.tvmaze.com/shows/82/episodes